wp-plugins/tdo-mini-forms/Readme.txt

 == Description ==

 This plugin allows you to add highly customisable forms that work with your Wordpress Theme to your website that allows non-registered users and/or subscribers (also configurable) to submit and edit posts and pages.
 New posts are kept in "draft" until an admin can publish them (also configurable).
 Likewise edits can be kept be automatically kept as revisions until an admin approves them.
 It can optionally use Akismet to check if submissions and contributions are spam.
 TDO Mini Forms can be used to create "outside-the-box" uses for Wordpress, from Contact Managers, Ad Managers, Collaborate Image Sites, Submit Links, etc.

+**Version 0.13.2 continues with the bug fixes but also includes a few new features: queuing on all posts, not just posts managed by TDOMF, tabbed the general options UI, more spam checking options (can be modified per form now), always show the moderation links on the moderation screen and of course Wordpress 2.8 compatibility.**

 **Version 0.13.1 includes a number of bugs fixes.
 The plugin wuold not work on PHP4 and for some users the forms would not appear to non-registered users**